-We help you send better class action notices, for free.
+We help lawyers send better class action notices, for free.

-In focus groups, real people thought our templates were more attention-grabbing and easier to understand than a typical class notice.
+In focus groups, members of the public thought our templates were easy to understand.
 They liked the bigger fonts, too.

-Class action notices created from our templates have been approved by judges in 19 court cases.
+Notices created from our templates have been approved by judges in 50+ court cases, across 25 courts in 17 states.

 NoticeAssist is a review tool that lives in Microsoft Word.

-It uses generative AI to locate the most confusing and unclear sentences in your notice.
+It locates the most confusing and unclear sentences in a notice.
 Then, it suggests revisions using simple language at an 8th grade reading level.

 Either way, the outcome will be a class action notice that is easier for your class members to understand.